-It's intended for blood cell counting, 5-part classification of white blood cell and hemoglobin concentration measurement in clinical examinations.
+It's intended for blood cell counting, 5-part classification of white blood cell and hemoglobin concentration measurement for animal blood samples in clinical examinations.

 The analyzer is intended for screening in the clinical examination.
 When making clinical judgment based on the analysis results, the doctors should also take into consideration the clinical examination results or other test results.